-Below links are some of the question that are frequently asked.
-We do update this section frequently and your question may be posted.
+The links below are some of the questions that are frequently asked.
+We do update this section often and your question may be posted.

 - At what resolution should I save my photos and graphics?